SmithSamuelM/Papers/whitepapers/SPAC_Message.md

 A system with strong end-only viewable confidentiality may have the following properties:

 * 3rd party non-viewability
-* 1st party non-viewability (this protects 1st party from liability wrt to 2nd party and protects 2nd party from exploit by 1st party)
+* 1st party non-viewability (this protects 1st party from liability wrt to 2nd party and protects 2nd party from exploit by 1st party) (see appendix for a more detailed description of this property)
 * 2nd party partition-ability by 1st party
 * Detectable leakage (2nd party to 3rd party)
 * Detectable collusion of 2nd party against 1st party (2nd party with 2nd party, 2nd party with 3rd party)